What is MACH architecture?

 Other MACH architecture code examples are available through the MACH architecture directory.

-MACH architecture is not just for mobile and web applications.
-It is also well suited for hardware, IoT, A/R, Healthcare and other domains since APIs can be used to extend functionality.
+It is not just for mobile and web applications.
+It is also well suited for hardware, IoT, A/R, Healthcare, and other domains since APIs can be used to extend functionality.